comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

 won't be too different to the one that run on ubuntu, they both built from the gnome source code, only has some differences on how binaries is packed together.

-    But the idea to treat distributions as just a big set of pre-built binaries, is over simplified idea, a biggest problem of distributions is to maintain a big set of "compatible" software components.
-Because on (traditional) distributions, everything is shared, which means if you have two software A, and B, both depends on another components C, then there's only one copy of C, this behavior came nature on the early days of PC, during that time, there aren't so many software available on one machine, and disk is expensive, it make sense to work like this. it has tradeoff: you can't just use any version X of C, because  A and B may only works with some specified version of C. and for this reason, A can't be arbitrary version neither, if it has different C version requirements, then A and B clash each other.
+    The idea to treat distributions as just a big set of pre-built binaries, is over simplified idea, the biggest problem is keep this big set "compatible with each other", Because on (traditional) distributions, everything is shared, which means if you have two software A, and B, both depends on another software C, then there's only one copy of C, this behavior came nature in the early days of PC, during that time, there aren't so many software available, and disk is expensive, it make sense to work like this.
+The tradeoff is: you can't just use any version X of C, because A and B may only works with specified version of C. For this reason, we can only choose "some compatible set" of A/B/C, to make sure they work together.

-  This is not big problem in the early days, software is simple and they never upgrade frequency.
-But when the quantity increase, and all of them have more and more depenencies and upgrades, it became a really big problem.
-If you have used early version windows (windows 98/me for example), there're tons of errors about xxx.dll not found/conflict problem.
-Because many software install their bundle libraries into common place, when they overwritten each other, and one library can't guarantee to work exactly same way across different versions, it quickly became headache of using windows system.
+  This is not big problem in the early days, for that software is simple and they don't upgrade frequency.
+But with the quantity increased, with more depenencies and upgrades, it became big problem.
+If you have used early version windows (98/me for example), there're tons of errors about xxx.dll not found/conflict problem.
+Because many software install their bundle dlls into common place and overwritten each other, as different versions of one dlls usually have different behavior (even very small),this easily silently break lots of software. it quickly became headache of using windows system.

-    On recent windows system, microsoft seems to change how libraries being works on system: they tries to keep different versions co-exists, and the software will still see same set of libraries even another installed different version.
+    On recent windows system, microsoft changed how libraries being works on system: they tries to keep different versions co-exists, and the software will still see same set of libraries even another installed different version.
 This takes more disk usage but at least make them less possible to break.
-It's impossible to keep only one version of one library to satisfy everyone, Because most software running on windows is distributed by many non-centralized vendors in pre-built binary format, it's always possible they're depending on different versions of a common library, when it's being decided at build time , it won't change after distributed.
+It's impossible to keep only one version of one dll to satisfy everyone, Because most software running on windows is distributed by non-centralized vendors in pre-built binary format, different dlls requirements already being determined at build time, can't change after distributed.

-    Linux is different, almost every software provies source code, distribution is the centralized place to build everything, so it's possible that to create a "every library only one version " approach.
-Consider the big quantity of software components (hundreds of thousands with intra-depdencies, with possible changed depenencies requirements after upgrade), it's impossible for human brain to finger out a 'compatible set' of all components.
-That's why distributions's package manager always came with some sort of "depenencies resolver" , distribution developers only specify necessary (directly) depenencies between components, then package manager use resolve algorithm to figure out which version of package should be used together, or which set of packages should upgrade in one go, so after install/upgrade, everything still being a compatible set.
+    Linux is different, most software provies source code, distribution is the centralized place to build everything, so it's possible that to create a "every library only one version " approach.
+Consider the big quantity of software components (hundreds of thousands with intra-depdencies, with possible changed depenencies requirements after upgrade), it's impossible for human brain to finger out a 'compatible set', That's why distributions's package manager always came with some sort of "depenencies resolver" , distribution developers only specify necessary (directly) depenencies between software, then package manager use resolve algorithm to figure out which version of package can be used together, or which set of packages should upgrade in one go, so after install/upgrade, everything still being a compatible set.
 Because the install/upgrade will write system wisely, it always requires administration permission, just like most windows software installation.

    If every package update increase their dependencies requirements step by step, it's possible that after many small updates, every package of system became complete different to the initial one, and none of them can be turned back to old version.
 If you tried ,suddenly package manager told you to almost reinstall every package of whole system.
-And this should be one reason why distributions have "big version", and only keep that very short time lifecycle. then the "big version" increased , almost every package became new version, and package in old big version won't be upgrade any more.
+And this should be one reason why distributions have "big version", and only keep that very short time lifecycle, when the "big version" increased , almost every package became new version, and old big version won't have upgrade any more.
+A biggest problem of using these distribution is that if you don't upgrade with "big version", then you can't use some up-to-date software, and if you upgrade with "big version", a lot of software may change the way they work.

-   There do exist some 'rolling release' distribution, they usually requires you to update system regularly, if not, then you'll be left into a staled state, and it's highly possible that a update after long time stale, will break the dependencies.
+   There do exist some 'rolling release' distribution, provides most up-to-date version of every software, they usually requires you to update system regularly, if not, then you'll be left into a staled state, and it's highly possible that a update after long time stale, will break the system.
-I've hit such problem while using archlinux, because their new package depends on newer version of glibc, and I didn't update system during the glibc upgrade window, then every new package I installed won't work (I only update parts of software).
+I've hit such problem while using archlinux, because their new version software depends on newer version of glibc, and I didn't update system during the glibc upgrade window, then every new package I installed won't work, and if I upgrade glibc, then all old software stop working.
 It's also possible that the package manager itself or some basic command line got upgradad and stop working.
-Then you suddenly being left in a broken system, can't run package manager,even can't login, or can't boot at worst.
+Then you suddenly being left in a unrepairable state: you can't run package manager to install compatible version, even can't login, or can't boot at worst.

-   since package install/upgrade may also involve some post configure steps, and these steps also depends on other components, it's also possible that a package which is compatible with other components, became non-compatible after some other packages updates, even the contents itself(shared library for example) still compatible with others.

-    This complex dependencies problem lead people to find better way to run software, Appimage is the answer, they don't try to create a complete compatible set of all software, instead, they create an minimal set compatible components environment, exactly for the target software, contains every dependencies the software using, it forms a "fat package", or can be treated as a minimal "distribution".
-For example traditional distribution openssl library is shared across whole system software, but for Appimage or docker, every "fat packet" have its own copy of openssl.
+    This complex dependencies problem lead people to find better way to run software, Appimage is one of the answers, they packs every dependencies as a "big fat binary" and don't depends on any host software (or at least tried their best), so no matter which distribution/version user use, they can always running this "big fat binary".

+    For example traditional distribution openssl library is shared across whole system software, but for Appimage, every "big fat binary" have its own copy of openssl.
 And it's highly possible that they're not same version, with different build configuration , not inter-replaceable.

-    This idea is not new invention, this is exactly how Android/ios/osx Application works, people almost won't complain install/uninstall one Application will randomly break another one.
-Of course it takes more space, the storage today is much cheaper, and it gives developer great flexibility to develop different Application without worrying about breaking unrelated things.
+    This idea is not new invention, this is exactly how Android/ios/osx Application works, people almost never complain install/uninstall one Application will randomly break another one on these system.
+It do take more disk space, but the storage today is cheap enough, and it gives developer great flexibility to develop different Application without worrying about breaking unrelated things.

-    Distribution also developing their 'Appimage' alike approach, for example flatpak from fedora and snapd from Ubuntu, but after reading their introduction, I feel the Appimage is the only right choice: you simply download a file, run it without special permission, just like the any windows that don't requires install.
+   A interesting changes of traditional distribution is that they also developing their 'Appimage' alike approach, for example flatpak from fedora and snapd from Ubuntu, but after reading their introduction, I feel the Appimage is the only right choice: you simply download a file, run it without special steps (except executable permission to it), just like the way a "portable" windows application that don't requires install.
 I can't understand why flatpak/snapd is designed as their ways, it looks stupid to me : they still requires some pre-setup, for example the flatpak/snap command itself , to use software themselves.
 And to install software with snap, it even requires sudo, what the hell differences between it and sudo apt-get install to the user?

-   I think they may consider the centralized authentication for these software and make sure non-experienced user not hammed by malware, but as long as the package still requires some special tool to install, instead of simply download and click, it's absolutely not the solution for software distribution.
+And for upstream project (who developed the source code), they still don't have a distribution agnostic way to pack/run their software, these package won't work on distribution that don't have flatpak/snapd, which completely make them valueless as "universal" binary distribution approach.

    There're some distribution which choose a different approach to maintain packages, nixos for example, will always use the exactly library version during build,